Causal Collaborative Filtering: The Proposed Framework

 \subsubsection{\textbf{Generate Counterfactual Examples}}

-Counterfactual reasoning requires generating counterfactual examples by making minimal modifications in the current model \cite[p.92]{pearl2016causal}.
-In our problem, we need to make minimal changes to the real history $x$ so as to generate counterfactual histories $x^\prime$.
+Counterfactual reasoning requires generating counterfactual examples based on minimal changes \cite[p.92]{pearl2016causal}.
 We start with a heuristic-based approach for counterfactual example generation and we will generalize to a learning-based approach in the next section.

 We adopt three heuristic rules to generate counterfactual histories $x^\prime$ by applying modifications to the real history $x$ (Table \ref{tab:heuristic_rules}).
 The Keep One (K1) rule only keeps one item of the user's real history, the Delete One (D1) rule removes one item from the user's real history, and the Replace One (R1) rule replaces one item of the user's real history with another item.
 For the R1 rule, depending on how the item is replaced, we have two variants: R1-random (R1r)---the item is replaced with a random item, and R1-nearest (R1n)---the item is replaced with its nearest neighbour based on embedding similarity.
 We will introduce more details in the experiments.